The wrong lesson everyone learns from a failed goal

 Instead of asking “What’s wrong with me?” the better question is “Which part of my goal system broke down?”
 There are four distinct goal failure reasons, and each demands a completely different fix.
 Treating a measurement problem with more motivation is like taking cold medicine for a broken ankle.

-This essay presents a diagnostic framework – what we call the Failure Mode Diagnosis – that helps you identify your specific breakdown point and match it to the right intervention.
+This essay presents a four-question decision tree – what we call the Failure Mode Diagnosis – that identifies the specific structural layer where a goal broke down and matches each failure mode to its targeted intervention.
 The framework organizes research from goal-setting theory, implementation intentions, mental contrasting, and habit formation into four fixable categories.

 Key takeaways

-• Lally’s research found that habit formation takes an average of 66 days, not 21 – unrealistic goal setting on timelines causes premature abandonment [5].
+- Lally’s research found that habit formation takes a median of 66 days, not 21 – unrealistic goal setting on timelines causes premature abandonment [5].

 Why do goals fail more often than they should?